 - Meredith Broussard | Data Journalist and Author, Artificial Unintelligence: How Computers Misunderstand the World

 - Ashley Nunes | Research Scientist, MIT Center for Transportation Logistics

 Read the recap of our 2018 National Meeting — featuring Cliff Asness (Principled Leadership Award), Douglas Irwin, Dambisa Moyo, a debate in partnership with Intelligence Squared U.S., and more.

 We are excited to partner with the SALT conference for spring 2019.
-The conference takes place in Las Vegas from May 7-10.
-In addition to a number of select members being able to attend the conference for free, National Meeting attendees are able to apply to attend the SALT Conference for the discounted rate of $1,000.
-Furthermore, these attendees will be able to access a conference hotel rate.*
+The conference took place in Las Vegas from May 7-10.
+In addition to a number of select members being able to attend the conference for free, National Meeting attendees were able to apply to attend the SALT Conference for the discounted rate of $1,000.

 *Travel was not included.